 - Campers must have a camping permit and must camp in designated sites.

-- A camping permit includes up to 6 people and one vehicle.
-Fees apply for extra people and vehicles.
+- A camping permit includes up to 6 people unless part of one family.

 - A camping permit may be issued for up to 14 nights at the same campsite.